B2B Debt Collection: The Process From Invoice to Recovery

 The B2B Collection Process

 Stage 1 — Internal credit management (Days 1-45).
 Your AR team handles initial follow-up: payment reminders, phone calls, statement reconciliation.
-The goal isn't collection — it's confirming that the invoice is acknowledged, identifying any disputes, and obtaining a payment commitment.
 If you have a commitment by day 30, monitor it.
-If you don't, prepare for escalation.
+If you don’t, prepare for escalation.

 Stage 2 — Formal demand (Days 45-60).
-A formal demand letter — not a friendly reminder — citing the contract, outstanding amount with accrued interest, and a specific deadline.
-State that the matter will be referred to a professional collection agency if unresolved.
+A formal demand letter citing the contract, outstanding amount with accrued interest, and a specific deadline.
 This letter creates the legal foundation for everything that follows.

 Stage 3 — Professional collection (Days 60-90).
-Engage a B2B collection agency with presence in the debtor's jurisdiction.
-The agency contacts the debtor, assesses their financial position, and negotiates resolution.
-The third-party signal changes the debtor's calculation: the creditor has invested in recovery and is prepared to escalate further.
+Engage a B2B collection agency with presence in the debtor’s jurisdiction.
+The third-party signal changes the debtor’s calculation: the creditor has invested in recovery and is prepared to escalate further.

 Stage 4 — Legal escalation (Days 90+).
-If amicable efforts fail, the agency recommends jurisdiction-specific legal action.
 Payment orders (Mahnverfahren, injonction de payer, decreto ingiuntivo), statutory demands (UK), or court proceedings.
 Each path has specific costs, timelines, and success probabilities that should be evaluated before filing.

 Why Most B2B Collection Fails

 Too late.
-The average business refers a claim to a collection agency at 6-9 months past due.
+The average business refers a claim at 6-9 months past due.
 By then, recovery probability has dropped to 40-50%.
 The optimal referral point is 60-75 days.

 Wrong agency.
-Consumer collection agencies handling B2B claims apply consumer tactics — scripted calls, form letters, no legal escalation capability.
-B2B collection requires commercial expertise, jurisdictional knowledge, and the ability to credibly threaten (and execute) legal proceedings.
+Consumer agencies applying consumer tactics — scripted calls, form letters, no legal escalation capability.
+B2B collection requires commercial expertise and jurisdictional knowledge.

 The Economics